binoyskumar92/NodeJS-OCP-Template-to-Helm/README.md

  #### Deploy
 1. Update the [values.yaml](helm/nodeapp-deploy/values.yaml) for Build with your required values.
-2. Navigate to [helm/nodeapp-deploy](helm/nodeapp-deploy) folder.
+2. Stay in root folder.
 If logged in to the OpenShift cluster via ```oc```, run the following command to create the Deployment, Route and Service via Helm.
 This will pull the previously built image in previous Build step.
 Update values in [/helm/nodeapp-deploy/values.yaml](helm/nodeapp-deploy/values.yaml) before running below command.
 ```bash
 helm upgrade --install <a-release-name> chartrepo/nodeapp-deploy --values helm/nodeapp-deploy/values.yaml
 ```